BeachHacks/Beach_Live/README.md

 Live site for BeachHacks where attendees are able to read announcements, view campus and venue maps, send requests for mentors and song requests.

+# Features

+* Push announcements
+* Page for easily displaying maps for the event
+* Mentor requests
+* Song Requests

 ## Developing Locally

 1. Clone this repo and cd into the project's folder.